 Perfect.
 I didn’t even really have to lie.

 ‘It won’t be easy to learn.
 It can be painful and you need to trust me.’

 ‘I trust you.
 You’ve not led me wrong yet.
 I’ll learn it however you think is best.’

 I wish I didn’t have to deceive him.
-Harry smothered a soft swell of sadness.
-Fleur’s blue eyes and delicate pout hovered before the eye of his mind.
-But I can’t tell him about Fleur.
-If words gets out, someone will try and take her away from me.
+Harry smothered a soft swell of sadness, but Fleur’s blue eyes and delicate pout hovered before the eye of his mind.
+I can’t tell him about Fleur, though.
+If word gets out, someone will try and take her away from me.
 Someone always does.

 ‘When do we start?’
 Nev asked.